 Well, it was nice to hear her say that, at least.
 In fact, she actually looked pleased as she prepared to make her grand announcement.
 “Jane, I came up with something better.
 I’m offering you a home.
 Free of charge, for as long as you work at the Peabridge.”

 “A home?”
 I blinked and wondered if I’d slipped into some alternate universe.
 I resisted the urge to glance around for hidden cameras, for some signal that this was a wacky new reality show.

 “It’s perfect!”
 Evelyn raised her chins from her chocolate-colored blouse and gave me a broad smile.
-“You’ll continue to work for us, we’ll make the salary cut, but you’ll live in the guest house, in the garden out back!”
+“You’ll continue working for us, we’ll make the salary cut, but you’ll live in the guest house in the garden!”